bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
-        text: 'Despite the ongoing governmental efforts to address moral, political and legal issues that resulted from wrongdoing and violence against Indigenous peoples, it is debatable whether Canada can reconcile deeply ingrained colonial difference in the system.
+        text: 'Despite ongoing governmental efforts to address moral, political and legal issues that resulted from wrongdoing and violence against Indigenous peoples, there is a debate on whether Canada can reconcile deeply ingrained colonial difference in the system.
 Although focused on the '
       -
         type: text
         marks: